dennisli51/dennisli51.github.io/pages/CMU_Course_Thoughts.md

     - Good class overall, Professor Erdmann was very lively to watch.
 - 15-122: Principles of Imperative Computation
     - Introductory data structures and algorithms class.
-    - Extremely picky grading on written assignments that somewhat triggered me at times
     - Builds important foundation for all future CS endeavours.
 - 21-241: Matrices and Linear Transformations
     - A.K.A. an introductory class to Linear Algebra